Publishing Model

 Why work with Lost Island Press when it’s so easy to self-publish?

-Without investing both time and money, many self-published authors don’t accomplish a “bookstore-ready” standard (often due to cutting corners to reduce costs).
+Without investing both time and money, many self-published authors don’t accomplish a “bookstore-ready” standard (often due to cutting corners).
 Even those who go about the process right can miss important steps by accident.
-Specific pitfalls may go unnoticed by most readers, but put your book next to a professional title, and it just feels homemade.

-At Lost Island Press, we not only take on the financial risk but also use our years of publishing experience to ensure your book exceeds industry standards.
+At Lost Island Press, we not only take on the financial risk but also use our years of publishing experience to ensure your book meets exceptionally high standards.
 That’s why submissions aren’t open year-round—we only take on new projects when we’re ready to give them our all.

 Distribution